Electronic transport properties and quantum localization effects monitored by selective functionalization in Bernal bilayer graphene: Vacancies in both layers

-For high concentration $c$, the density of states (Fig. \ref{Fig_B1B2}(a)) around $E_D$ increases significantly, and as a direct consequence, the plateau of conductivity increases $\sigma_{m}> 2\sigma_M^{mono}$.
-As explain above (Sec. \ref{Sec_A1A2_A1B2}), in each layer the gap due to B-Va increases when $c$ increases, therefore for large $c$ the midgap states band width becomes smaller than the gap, and the midgap states band becomes isolated from other states by small gaps at $|E| \gtrsim \gamma_1 $ (Fig. \ref{Fig_B1B2}(a)).
-The width of this isolated bands is $\Delta w \simeq 2\gamma_1$, i.e. $E \in [-\gamma_1,\gamma_1]$.
-For large $c$ concentration, the edge states ($E\simeq\pm \gamma_1$) have a very exotic conductivity $\sigma_M$ which strongly increases when $c$ increases, whereas DOS does not change too much.
+For high concentrations $c$, the density of states (Fig.\,\ref{Fig_B1B2}(a)) around $E_D$ increases significantly, and as a direct consequence, the plateau of conductivity increases $\sigma_{M}> 2\sigma_M^{mono}$.
+As explained above (Sec.\,\ref{Sec_A1A2_A1B2}), in each layer the gap due to B-Va increases when $c$ increases, therefore for large $c$ the midgap states bandwidth becomes smaller than the gap, and the midgap states band becomes isolated from other states by small gaps at $|E| \gtrsim \gamma_1 $ (Fig.\,\ref{Fig_B1B2}(a)).
+The width of this isolated band is $\Delta w \simeq 2\gamma_1$, i.e. $E \in [-\gamma_1,\gamma_1]$.
+For large concentrations $c$, the edge states ($E\simeq\pm \gamma_1$) have a very exotic conductivity $\sigma_M$ which strongly increases when $c$ increases, whereas DOS does not change too much.
 Roughly speaking this spectacular behavior can be explained by considering the coupling between the B$_1$-Va monolayer midgap states and the B$_2$-Va monolayer midgap states.
-In monolayer, a B-Va midgap states are located on A orbital sublattice around the B vacancy.
-B-Va midgap states of each layer are orthogonal to each other.
+In monolayer, B-Va midgap states are located on the A sublattice around the B vacancy.
+B-Va midgap states of each layer are not coupled to each other.
 But, since each A orbital are coupled with an A orbital of the other layer, a B$_1$-Va midgap state is coupled with a B$_2$-Va midgap state, with a hopping term $\gamma_{B_1-B_2}$. $\gamma_{B_1-B_2} \simeq \gamma_1$, for the smallest $d_{B_1-B_2}$ distance between the B$_1$-Va and the B$_2$-Va (typically first neighbor $B_1$-$B_2$), and $\gamma_{B_1-B_2}$ decreases when $d_{B_1-B_2}$ increases.
 When $c$ increases, the average $d_{B_1-B_2}$ distance decreases and thus the average $\gamma_{B_1-B_2}$ value increases.
 As a result, by a kind of percolation between monolayer B-midgap states of the two layers, the conductivity through the BLG increases strongly when $c$ increases.